A Literary historical science fiction mystery

 TM came close and replied, in a conspiratorial tone as if it were all one sentence:

-“Mr. Guy told me earlier today that people have buttons that someone else can push to get them to act in predictable ways.
-He said that people who decide what to do based on their feelings at the moment are easily manipulated that way: Just decide what you want them to do, then set the button up by making them uncomfortable—or comfortable—in a particular way, and then, when discomfort—or comfort—is high, press the button.
-He said they will probably move in the way you want, provided you are experienced in recognizing people’s buttons and behaviors, or have lived so long with that kind of button yourself that you know subconsciously what sets it up and how to push it.
-He also said that many people have some buttons active nearly all of the time, and so for those you do not need the first step of making them uncomfortable—or comfortable—since they are perpetually uncomfortable—or comfortable—in those ways.
-It all seems very Pavlovian and very scientific.”
+“Mr. Guy told me earlier today that people have buttons someone else can push to get them to act in predictable ways.
+He said people who decide what to do based on their feelings at the moment are easily manipulated that way: Just decide what you want them to do, then set the button up by making them uncomfortable—or comfortable—in a particular way, and then, when discomfort—or comfort—is high, press the button.
+He said they will probably act the way you want, provided you are experienced in recognizing people’s buttons and behaviors, or have lived so long with that kind of button yourself that you know what sets it up and how to push it.
+He also said many people have some buttons active nearly all of the time, and so for those you do not need the first step of making them uncomfortable—or comfortable—since they are always uncomfortable—or comfortable—in those ways.
+It all seems Pavlovian and very scientific.”

 TM now showed a bright smile, and continued with quiet confidence: “Naturally I want to see if what he says about buttons and feelings is true, so, as a first step, I am looking for the buttons.
 I have to start with buttons since I do not understand the rest of the process—especially the part about ‘feelings’—in any except a theoretical way.
 Have you any buttons, Doctor?”